HappyStorm/TensorFlow-Introduction/README.md

 ### Google TensorFlow Tutorial
 ------------------------
-This is tutorial introduces some concepts of tensorflow and implements some part of codes in this [slides](http://www.slideshare.net/tw_dsconf/tensorflow-tutorial/1) in Jupyter Notebook format.
+This tutorial introduces some concepts of tensorflow and implements some parts of codes in this [slides](http://www.slideshare.net/tw_dsconf/tensorflow-tutorial/1) in Jupyter Notebook format.

 ### Environment
 ------------------------